 Notice a pattern?

-Each upgrade or WMS integration racks up higher and higher costs with the ERP vendor in consulting fees, middleware, and extra charges for going over the limit on transactions.
+Each upgrade or ERP WMS system integration racks up higher and higher costs with the ERP vendor in consulting fees, middleware, and extra charges for going over the limit on transactions.

 “What can we do to stop outgrowing this system?”

 Ecommerce spending is predicted to hit $7 trillion by 2024, making up one-quarter of all global retail sales.
 Given the exponential growth the world is seeing in order volumes and complexities, conversations are quickly shifting from,

 “What ERP WMS system integration can we develop next?”

 “What can we do to stop outgrowing the functionality of this system?”